 - Stairs always belong to the floor below.

-- Sunken living rooms belong to the floor they are closest to.
-Split levels (levels halfway between two full floors) belong to the floor below.
+- "Sunken" living rooms belong to the floor they are closest to - split levels (or levels that are halfway between two full floors) always belong to the floor below.